 5. Choosing the right partners to monetize inventory

 Though there is no shortage of monetization partners in the market, the following should be taken into account while evaluating one.

-- Choose a monetization partner that brings in the right demand and assist you to create best ad formats and better experience that could engage users from mobile as well as the desktop web.
+- Choose a monetization partner that brings in the right demand and assists you to create the best ad formats and better experience that could engage users from mobile as well as the desktop web.